-At any given time, it is important that the whole team is aligned about what they need to deliver next, and that the direction be transparent.
-The Development Team can’t do everything at once — in fact, you can’t even do two things well at the same time.
+At any given time, it is important that the whole team is aligned about what it needs to deliver next, and that the direction be transparent.
+The Development Team can’t do everything at once—in fact, you can’t even do two things well at the same time.
 It’s important to maintain focus.

 ✥ ✥ ✥

 The Product Backlog makes the current likely trajectory of long-term delivery transparent to all stakeholders.
 The Product Owner typically derives the Product Backlog from a Product Vision or some other strategic document that captures value drivers.
-If the Product Owner has a Product Roadmap, it, too, can guide the Product Backlog contents.
-A good initial Product Backlog is a list of Sprint Goals that take the product in the direction of the Vision, where each Sprint Goal becomes the core of the corresponding Product Increment.
+If the Product Owner has a Product Roadmap, it too can guide the Product Backlog contents.
+A good initial Product Backlog is a list of Sprint Goals that takes the product in the direction of the Vision, where each Sprint Goal becomes the core of the corresponding Product Increment.

 This list typically corresponds to a single product or product line; however, it can be any list of deliverables over which a single Product Owner has authority.
 We give the Product Owner authority over the Product Backlog because he or she is accountable for value (ROI), and the Product Backlog is the sole instrument reflecting the Product Owner’s control over the Development Team’s sprint towards value.
 The Product Backlog details the Product Owner Vision to drive the downstream activities of the Value Stream.